 Luckily, we can encourage plants to keep producing more flowers by pruning, otherwise known as deadheading, the dying or fading ones.
 Since we are removing the potential seeds, the plant will continue growing new flowers, which is excellent for hummingbirds!
 The below video gives a demonstration:

 #21.
 Be patient!

 If you want to attract hummingbirds, the first step is creating a backyard habitat they want to visit.

 The second step is waiting.

 As you are getting started, please tame your expectations.
-It’s unlikely that you are going to hang a feeder or plant a few flowers and suddenly dozens of hummingbirds appear.
+It’s unlikely that you will hang a feeder or plant a few flowers, and suddenly dozens of hummingbirds appear.

-It can take days, weeks, or months before hummingbirds find your yard and start visiting regularly.
+It can take days, weeks, months, even years before hummingbirds find your yard and start visiting regularly.
 They need to know that the food sources you provide can be relied upon and are consistent.

 Don’t get discouraged!